darasiemi/data_engineering_credit_fraud_project/setup.md

 4. `terraform apply`:
     * Asks for approval to the proposed plan, and applies changes to cloud
 5. `terraform destroy`
-    * Removes your stack from the Cloud
+    * Removes your stack from the Cloud.
+This should only be done when after the project is completed and there is no need for the resources anymore.

 #### ETL Ingestion
 To setup mage, you can clone the mage-ai directory